Scramble for Africa: Colonial lobby

 In its earlier stages, imperialism was generally the act of individual explorers as well as some adventurous merchantmen.
 The colonial powers were a long way from approving without any dissent the expensive adventures carried out abroad.
 Various important political leaders, such as William Gladstone, opposed colonization in its first years.
-However, during his second premiership between 1880 and 1885 he could not resist the colonial lobby in his cabinet, and thus did not execute his electoral promise to disengage from Egypt.
+However, during his second premiership between 1880 and 1885, he could not resist the colonial lobby in his cabinet and thus did not execute his electoral promise to disengage from Egypt.
 Although Gladstone was personally opposed to imperialism, the social tensions caused by the Long Depression pushed him to favour jingoism: the imperialists had become the "parasites of patriotism."
 In France, Radical politician Georges Clemenceau was adamantly opposed to it: he thought colonization was a diversion from the "blue line of the Vosges" mountains, that is revanchism and the patriotic urge to reclaim the Alsace-Lorraine region which had been annexed by the German Empire with the 1871 Treaty of Frankfurt.
-Clemenceau actually made Jules Ferry's cabinet fall after the 1885 Tonkin disaster.
+Clemenceau made Jules Ferry's cabinet fall after the 1885 Tonkin disaster.
 According to Hannah Arendt in The Origins of Totalitarianism (1951), this expansion of national sovereignty on overseas territories contradicted the unity of the nation state which provided citizenship to its population.
-Thus, a tension between the universalist will to respect human rights of the colonized people, as they may be considered as "citizens" of the nation state, and the imperialist drive to cynically exploit populations deemed inferior began to surface.
+Thus, a tension between the universalist will respect human rights of the colonized people, as they may be considered as "citizens" of the nation-state, and the imperialist drive to cynically exploit populations deemed inferior began to surface.
 Some, in colonizing countries, opposed what they saw as unnecessary evils of the colonial administration when left to itself; as described in Joseph Conrad's Heart of Darkness (1899)—published around the same time as Kipling's The White Man's Burden—or in Louis-Ferdinand Céline's Journey to the End of the Night (1932).

 Colonial lobbies emerged to legitimise the Scramble for Africa and other expensive overseas adventures.
 In Germany, France, and Britain, the middle class often sought strong overseas policies to ensure the market's growth.
 Even in lesser powers, voices like Enrico Corradini claimed a "place in the sun" for so-called "proletarian nations", bolstering nationalism and militarism in an early prototype of fascism.